 How to start trading?

 If you’re just starting your trading journey, our “complete guide for beginners” is aimed at you.
-You’re curious about trading, you find the idea exciting, and ultimately you believe you have the qualities to become successful.
+You’re curious about online trading, you find the idea exciting, and ultimately you believe you have the qualities to become successful.